 Accountability and reporting

 APRA is accountable to Parliament and regularly reports on administrative activities.
 The information on this page describes APRA's accountability and reporting requirements.

 APRA's response to the Capability Review report

 On 17 July 2019, the Australian Government released a Capability Review report examining APRA’s ability to continue to meet its mandate into the future.
-APRA's response to the Capability Review and its proposed action plan are available on the following page: APRA welcomes Capability Review report and outlines action plan.
+APRA's response to the Capability Review and its proposed action plan are available on the following page: APRA's response to the Capability Review report.

 APRA is an independent statutory agency established by the Australian Parliament under the Australian Prudential Regulation Authority Act 1998 (APRA Act).
 Our purpose is provided in section 8 of the APRA Act:

 - APRA is established for the purpose of regulating bodies in the financial sector in accordance with other laws of the Commonwealth that provide for prudential regulation or for retirement income standards.